BOTULINUM TOXIN AND COSMETIC FILLERS (Children) ACT 2021

 Wednesday: Richmond (10am – 1pm)

 Thursday & Friday: Bath: 1st Thursday/Friday of the month (all day)

-Friday or Saturday: Great Tew, Oxfordshire (once per month)
+Saturday: Great Tew, Oxfordshire (once per month)

-Saturday/Sunday: Glasgow/Edinburgh/Aberdeen (every 6 weeks)
+Saturday/Sunday: Glasgow/Edinburgh/Aberdeen (every 8 weeks approx.)

 Modern rejuvenation techniques have empowered us in the fight against the effects of ageing, ensuring that we look our best and feel good about ourselves whilst enjoying our lives to the full.